Hwabyeong

-Hwabyeong or Hwapyŏng is a Korean somatization disorder, a mental illness which arises when people are unable to confront their anger as a result of conditions which they perceive to be unfair.
+Hwabyeong or Hwapyŏng is a Korean somatization disorder, a mental illness that arises when people are unable to confront their anger as a result of conditions that they perceive to be unfair.
 Hwabyeong is known as a Korean culture-bound syndrome.
-Hwabyeong is a colloquial name, and it refers to the etiology of the disorder rather than its symptoms or apparent characteristics.
+Hwabyeong is a colloquial name, and it refers to the etiology of the disorder, rather than its symptoms or apparent characteristics.
 In one survey, 4.1% of the general population in a rural area in South Korea were reported as having hwabyeong.
 Hwabyeong is similar to Amuk.

 History

 The first reported case of hwabyeong in Korea was Prince Sado.
 Lady Hyegyeong, Prince Sado's wife, mentions her husband's anger and symptoms many times in her autobiography as Hua-tseung, meaning fire symptoms.
 Prince Sado's impulsive actions, thought to stem from unfair treatment from his father, King Yeongjo, led him to threaten officials and often beat his eunuchs.
 He once walked in his chambers holding the severed head of the eunuch he had killed; killing court officials became common.
 Prince Sado's hwabyeong was displayed in the movie “The Throne".

 Hwabyeong was first discussed in 1967 and 1970, and surveys of the illness were done in rural areas in 1975.
 In 1983, psychiatrist Keh-Ming Lin from UCLA Medical Center suggested that hwabyeong was a culture-bond syndrome, after treating three Korean-American women.

-The word hwabyeong is composed of hwa (the Sino-Korean word 火 for "fire" which can also contextually mean "anger") and byeong (the Sino-Korean word 病 for "syndrome" or "illness").
+The word hwabyeong is composed of hwa (the Sino-Korean word 火 for "fire," which can also contextually mean "anger"), and byeong (the Sino-Korean word 病 for "syndrome" or "illness").
 It may also be called ulhwabyeong (울화병, 鬱火病), literally "depression anger illness".